Checkmarx/kics/docs/commands.md

                                       can be provided multiple times or as a comma separated string
                                       example: 'info,low'
+                                      possible values: 'high, medium, low, info, trace' --experimental-features strings includes queries from experimental features (features not yet fully reviwed) by providing the name of a feature can be provided multiple times or as a comma separated string
+                                      example: 'databricks,nifcloud'
+                                      possible values: 'databricks, nifcloud'
-                                      possible values: 'high, medium, low, info, trace' --fail-on strings               which kind of results should return an exit code different from 0
+      --fail-on strings               which kind of results should return an exit code different from 0
                                       accepts: high, medium, low and info
                                       example: "high,low" (default [high,medium,low,info])